Check out this article to learn more about the startup interview process!

 When you get to the offer stage with startups, negotiation is important.
 It’s good to note that your salary will likely be lower than the larger, late-stage tech companies, like Google, because they just don’t have the same type of funds.
 But, you should still plan to negotiate so that you can get the highest salary possible while still maintaining a good impression.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their first, or next, great job in tech.
 With these tips and guidance, we’ve seen responses to applications triple and interview performance scores double.

-If you want to work with any of our advisors 1-on-1 to optimize your applications, interviews, or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to optimize your applications, interviews, or with any other aspect of the job search, become a Pathrise fellow.